Deductions that may be made from a taxpayer’s assessable income include:

 Non-deductible expenditure

-Expenditure of a capital nature (i.e. expenditure which produces a lasting asset, such as a desk or truck) is not deductible.
+Expenditure of a capital nature (i.e. expenditure that produces a lasting asset such as a desk or truck) is not deductible.

 However, a proportion of most capital expenses may be deducted each year as depreciation, at a rate based on the effective life of the particular equipment or on the determination of effective lives published by the Commissioner of Taxation.